Kietpawpan/9x9go/README.md

 5. Paste the MGF code into the [MGF Viewer](https://kietpawpan.github.io/9x9go/MGFviewer.html) to plot the annotation diagram.

 ## Monteo Game Format:
-Monteo Game Format (MGF) is a JavaScript code to create 9 &times 9 Go diagram for game annotation.
+Monteo Game Format (MGF) is a JavaScript code to create 9 x 9 Go diagram for game annotation, developed for commercial use in _The Art of 9 x 9 Go: Superhuman Edition_, by Monteo da Westi.

 Each move is recorded with the following format:
 > [!NOTE]
 > Move = [mark][stone color][move number][SGF coordinate]
 >